Japan ATM Withdrawal Guide 2026: Fees, Limits, Cash Tips & Best Cards

 Best Card Setup for Japan

-Wise is the cleanest default card for most travellers visiting Japan.
-It is easy to understand, works well for travel spending, uses the mid-market exchange rate with transparent conversion fees, and is useful beyond Japan too.
+Wise is the cleanest default card for most travellers visiting Japan, wherever you are from.
+It is easy to understand, works well for travel spending, uses the mid-market exchange rate with transparent conversion fees, and is useful far beyond Japan.

 Simple Japan money setup

-• Main card: Wise for low-cost currency conversion and travel spending.
+• Main card: Wise for low-cost currency conversion and everyday travel spending.

 • Cash buffer: withdraw enough yen for several days at a time, especially before rural travel.